onthebusiness/harelang.org/content/tutorials/introduction.md

       this sample, we use it to prepare the global "src" variable with the program's own source code.

       You've already seen @test: this marks a function as a test function, which is only used when you run "hare test".
-We have also referred to @noreturn a few times: calling a function marked @noreturn causes the call expression to "terminate".
-There are a few other attributes supported by Hare, but they're generally only useful in specific, uncommon situations &mdash; you'll know if you need it.
+We have also referred to
+      @noreturn a few times: calling a function marked @noreturn causes the call expression to "terminate".
+There are a few other attributes supported by Hare, but they're generally only useful in specific, uncommon situations&nbsp;&mdash; you'll know if you need it.
 - section: Modules
 - title: Organizing your code in many files
   htmlsample: |